 While you might think, “WTF, Cheryl?
 Why would I ever visit a McDonalds?
-Why are you recommending this as a must visit tourist attraction?”
+Why are you recommending this as a must-visit tourist attraction?”
 Pause for a moment and take a look at the photo above.
-Really look at it, even stare it for a while.
+Look at it, even stare at it for a while.
 This might be the single most beautiful McDonalds location in the world!

-I wrote about this stunning McDonalds in Budapest back in 2011.
-Aside from the fact that we all find it staggering my blog has been around this long, just come to this place, bask in all of that baroque and colonial architectural glory, and think about the fact that this was the very first McDonalds in Budapest when it opened in 1988.
+I first visited this stunning McDonalds in Budapest back in 2011 and I was compelled to come back.
+So just come to this place, bask in all of that baroque and colonial architectural glory, and think about the fact that this was the very first McDonalds in Budapest when it opened in 1988.
 It was a sign of the coming times, as the Communist reign over the country ended not long after.

 For the record, I didn’t eat or drink here (promise!).
 I just popped in for the photo op.
 But no one will blame, shame, or judge you if you want to stay put for a while taking advantage of the air conditioning (Budapest can get way hot in the summer), the free wifi, or even the food or drink.

-As I was making my way to Heroes Square by foot, I came across this very weird group of naked statues set in a garden.
+What else can you do during your weekend in Budapest?
+As I was making my way to Heroes Square on foot, I came across this very weird group of naked statues set in an Epreskert Garden.
 As I love all things weird and offbeat like the hands sculpture in the Venice grand canal or river surfing in Munich, this stopped me in my tracks.

-The whole area was fenced in and closed, but this is obviously some sort of hot spot for art.
-Or at least, I’d like to think so!
-I stood there transfixed, taking photos, and gazing at the figures of men and women of varying ages and body shapes.
-I would have loved to go in, walk around for a while, and learn about why these sculptures are there, who created them, and more.
+The garden’s only open to the public on specific occasions, and unfortunately, it was closed when I was there.
+Regardless, I stood there transfixed, taking photos, and gazing at the figures of men and women of varying ages and body shapes.
+I would’ve loved to go in, walk around for a while, and learn about why these sculptures are there, who created them, and more.

 5) Visit the Massive Monument Complex at Heroes Square

-Continuing on, I made my way to Heroes Square, a place I’ve visited tons of times and one that somehow always manages to imprese me.
+Continuing my weekend in Budapest, I made my way to Heroes Square, a place I’ve visited tons of times and one that somehow always manages to impress me.
 Built to mark the 1000th anniversary of Hungary, construction on Heroes Square began in 1896 and finished in 1900.
 Now the largest square in Budapest, the monument features the seven chieftains of the Magyars, several other national leaders, and the Tomb of the Unknown Solider.
 It also plays host to various national events throughout the year.

 The Millennium monument in the middle is topped by the Archangel Gabriel who looks down on the chieftains below him.
-Each of the colonnades to the left and right feature other notable Hungarians.
+Each of the colonnades to the left and right features other notable Hungarians.

 Flanking the square, is the Museum of Fine Arts, as well as the Kunsthalle or Hall of Art, spaces both worth visiting if you have the time.
 While in the square, you can also glimpse Vajdahunyad Castle off into the distance.